 This will also help save time.
 With tanning beds, the number of light bulbs usually ranges from 10 to 50.
 Some dedicated bronzer beds may have a larger number of bulbs.
 These are often stand-up booths.

-The tan produced by bronzer beds lasts longer than those produced by tanning beds.
-This is because it uses the UVA rays to penetrate the deeper layers and increases the melanin.
+The tan produced by bronzer beds is deeper and lasts longer than a tan produced by tanning beds.
+This is because a bronzing bed uses more UVA rays to penetrate the deeper layers and increase melanin.
 This increase in melanin on the skin makes the skin look tan for longer.

 However, this is also the reason why the tan may not be immediately noticeable as compared to the tanning beds.